Mexico's Slim buys AT&T's America Movil stake for $5.57 billion

-MEXICO CITY AT&T Inc (T.N) said on Monday it had sold its equity in America Movil (AMXL.MX) for $5.57 billion (3.25 billion pounds) to a company controlled by Carlos Slim, allowing the billionaire to tighten his grip on the giant Mexican telecoms company.
+MEXICO CITY AT&T Inc (T.N) said on Monday it had sold its equity in America Movil (AMXL.MX) for $5.57 billion to a company controlled by Carlos Slim, allowing the billionaire to tighten his grip on the giant Mexican telecoms company.

 On Friday, Slim's real estate company Inmobiliaria Carso announced it was going to buy the stock, which AT&T said in May it would sell to help it gain regulatory approval for its purchase of DirecTV DTV.O.